saulocantanhede/tfgreek2/docs/features/README.md

 ## Implementation note

-Each Text-Fabric dataset stores all data related to its features in a directory ['/tf/{version}'](../../tf).
+Each Text-Fabric dataset stores all the data related to its features in a directory ['/tf/{version}'](../../tf).
 The data for each individual feature is storedin a plain Unicode text files with the '.tf' extention, with the filename matching the Text-Fabric feature name.
 These feature  files are readable using any ordinairy text editor.
+Each file begins with a header section containing metadata, indicated by lines starting with the '@' symbol and followed by a blank line.
+This is followed by lines with feature data, where in principle the value stored on a given line 'n' is the value of that feature for node 'n'.
+However, Text-Fabric also contains some data optimalizations handling long sequences of empty lines, and long sequences of equal featurevalues.

+See also the following image: